LegoTypes/ha-synthetic-sensors/docs/Dev/AST-Arch/context_and_reference_value_architecture.md

 # Context and Reference Value Implementation Guide

-> Status: Updated to reflect AST binding plans and lazy context population.
-The previous "build a complete AST-driven context
-> once, for all formulas" concept is deprecated.
-The system keeps the existing 0–4 phase pipeline and uses per-formula binding
-> plans to achieve performance without over-allocating context.

 ## Overview

 The synthetic sensors system uses a **unified AST-driven architecture** that aligns parse-once analysis with per-formula binding